Ashish-nair24/1DBurgers_NLManifold/README.md

 ### Full-Order formulation

-The full-order solver uses the Godunov's scheme to solve for the spatial fluxes at each time instant and the user can choose between a first-order accurate implicit or explicit scheme for time-integration.
+The full-order solver uses the Godunov's scheme to solve for the spatial fluxes at each time instance and the user can choose between a first-order accurate implicit or explicit scheme for time-integration.
 The parameter space can be defined by specifying `Parameters` in `paramsDictFOM`.

 ### Reduced-Order formulation